0no-co/gql.tada/website/reference/config-format.md

 By default, this option is enabled.
 When enabled, your usage of fields will be tracked as you consume data typed using a GraphQL document.

-`@0no-co/graphqlsp` and the [`gql.tada check` command](/reference/gql-tada-cli#check)
-will issue warnings when any fields in your selection sets aren't used in your TypeScript code.
+The TypeScript plugin and the [`gql.tada check` command](/reference/gql-tada-cli#check) will run a diagnostic that issues warnings when any fields in your selection sets aren't used in your TypeScript code.

 ```tsx twoslash {8}
 import './graphql/graphql-env.d.ts';